Forensic accounting is the perfect career for those with a keen investigative eye and a passion for working with numbers

 With a career in this area, you could put your detective skills to work to uncover fraud, money laundering, embezzlement, and other financial crimes.
 You could also specialize in risk management, developing relevant policies and procedures to help companies safeguard their resources.

-Forensic accounting is a versatile field that allows you to bring value to businesses, financial institutions, nonprofits, government and law-enforcement agencies, estates, and individuals.
-It’s also part of an industry that’s growing at a steady pace, with the U.S. Bureau of Labor Statistics predicting 4% job growth for accountants and auditors from 2019 to 2029.
-Keep reading to learn more about becoming a forensic accountant and the benefits that come with this job.
+Forensic accounting is a versatile field that allows you to bring value to businesses, financial institutions, nonprofits, government and law enforcement agencies, estates, and individuals.
+It’s also part of an industry that’s growing at a steady pace, with the U.S. Bureau of Labor Statistics predicting 4% job growth for accountants and auditors between 2019 and 2029.
+Keep reading to learn more about how to become a forensic accountant and the benefits that come with the job.

 Why pursue a career in forensic accounting?